kurt-weber/hzswitch/README.md

 Two new buttons will appear.

-With the first button you can choose the operating mode.
+With the first button you can choose between 3 operating modes.

+~Converting A4=440Hz to 432Hz

+~Converting A4=432Hz to 440Hz

+~Converting C3=128 (Rudolf Steiner frequency)

-With the Hz-Switch button you can enable the plugin.
+With the Hz-Switch button you can enable/disable the convertion.

 8)HAVE FUN!